bugsnag/bugsnag-android-gradle-plugin/CONTRIBUTING.md

 Releasing a New Version
 -----------------------

+## Release Checklist
+Please follow the testing instructions in [the platforms release checklist](https://github.com/bugsnag/platforms-release-checklist/blob/master/README.md), and any additional steps directly below.

+- Use `gradlew clean install` to install a release build to a local maven repo, and `gradlew clean build` to refresh the example project.

+### Instructions

 If you are a project maintainer, you can build and release a new version of `bugsnag-android-gradle-plugin` as follows: